w3f/polkadot-wiki/docs/maintain/maintain-guides-best-practices-to-avoid-slashes.md

 ## Best practices to prevent slashing

-Slashing is implemented as a deterrent for validators to misbehave.
+Slashing is implemented as a deterrent to ensure validators do not misbehave.
 Slashes are applied to a validators total stake (own + nominated) and can range from as little as 0.01% or rise to 100%.
 In all instances slashes are accompanied by a loss of nominators.

 Broadly speaking, a slash may occur under four circumstances:

-1. Liveliness – Slashing starts when 10% of the active validators set are offline and increases in a linear manner until 44% of the validator set is offline, at this point the slash is held at 7%
+1. Unresponsiveness – Slashing starts when 10% of the active validators set are offline and increases in a linear manner until 44% of the validator set is offline, at this point the slash is held at 7%
 2. Equivocation – A slash of 0.01% is applied with as little as a single evocation.
 The slashed amount increases to 100% incrementally as more validators also equivocate.
 3. Malicious action – This may result from a validator trying to falsely represent the contents of a block.
 Slashing penalties of 100% may apply.
 4. Application related (bug or otherwise) – The amount is unknown and may manifest itself as scenarios 1, 2 and 3 above.

 This article seeks to provide some best-practices to prevent slashing based on lesson’s learned from previous slashes.
 It provides comments and guidance for all circumstances except for malicious action by the node-operator.

-## Liveliness
+## Unresponsiveness
 An offline event occurs when a validator does not produce a BLOCK or IMONLINE message within an EPOCH.
 Isolated offline events do not result in a slash however the validator would not earn any era points while offline.
-A slash under liveliness occurs when 10% or more of the active validators are offline at the same time.
+A slash for unresponsiveness occurs when 10% or more of the active validators are offline at the same time.
+Check the  Wiki section on [slashing due to unresponsiveness](../learn/learn-staking-advanced.md#unresponsiveness) to learn more about its specifics.

 The following are recommendations to validators to avoid slashing under liveliness for servers that have historically functioned:
 1. Utilize systemd to host your validator instance.
 Systemd should be configured to auto reboot the service with a minimum of 60 second delay.
 This configuration should aid with re-establishing the instance under isolated failures with the binary.